 Through interviews of licensee staff, determine if there were any incidents required to be reported to the DOT.
 For further inspection guidance, refer to IP 86740, “Inspection of Transportation Activities.”
 Inspectors should also refer to “Hazard Communications for Class 7 (Radioactive) Materials.”
 These field reference charts, related to hazard communications for transportation of radioactive materials, are useful field references for determining compliance with the transportation rules on labeling, placarding, shipping papers, and package markings.
 They also contain references to the DOT regulatory requirements.

-03.04 FE-4: The licensee implement a radiation dosimetry program to accurately measure and record radiation doses received by workers or members of the public as a result of licensed operations.
+03.04 FE-4: The licensee’s implementation of a radiation dosimetry program to accurately measure and record radiation doses received by workers or members of the public as a result of licensed operations.

 A radiation dosimetry program includes all of the licensee's activities that measure the radiation dose to workers and members of the public as the result of licensed activities.
 These activities would include for example, the measurement of quantities of licensed materials present, radiation and contamination levels, and the concentration of licensed materials in effluent streams.